jccultima123/jej_mis/README.md

 ## Requirements

 - Apache Server 2.4.*+
-- PHP 5.3.0+
+- PHP 5.3.7+
 - MySQL
 - 'mod_rewrite' Must be Activated
 - Any Browser that supports CSS3 and HTML5.
 Check out this [reference](http://caniuse.com/) to know how.
+- Coming Soon: Mobile Version!
 - Your database (Query Samples will be included in jejIMS)

-## Documentation

-A very early documentation can be found from [MINI](http://php-mini.com/documentation/).

 ## REMINDER / DISCLAIMER

 This system is only for educational purposes.
-You can obtain it but there will be no database in this repo.
+You can obtain it but there will be no database on this repo.
 So, you should have already one.

 ## Support